MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 ### Exercise 2: Create a Log Analytics workspace

+### Exercise timing: 10 minutes

+In this exercise, you will complete the following tasks:

+- Task 1: Create a Log Analytics workspace.

 #### Task 1: Create a Log Analytics workspace

 In this task, you will create a Log Analytics workspace.